Four-manifolds, geometries and knots

 in $H^3(\pi;\pi_2(X))=Ext^3_{\mathbb{Z}[\pi]}(\mathbb{Z},\pi_2(X))$.
 Conversely, a class $\kappa\in Ext^3_{\mathbb{Z}[\pi]}(\mathbb{Z},\Pi)$ corresponds to an extension

 with $D_1$ and $D_0$ finitely generated free $\mathbb{Z}[\pi]$-modules.
 Let $\mathcal{D}_*$ be the complex ${D_2}\to{D_1}\to{D_0}$, with augmentation $\varepsilon$ to $\mathbb{Z}$.
-If $\kappa=k_1(P)$ for a $PD_3$-complex $P$ then $\mathbb{T}or_3^{\mathbb{Z}[\pi]}(\mathbb{Z}^w,\mathcal{D}_*)\cong H_3(P_2(P);\mathbb{Z}^w)\cong{Z}$ (where $\mathbb{T}or$ denotes hyperhomology), and the augmentation then determines a class in $H_3(\pi;\mathbb{Z}^w)$ (up to sign).
+If $\kappa=k_1(P)$ for a $PD_3$-complex $P$ then $\mathbb{T}or_3^{\mathbb{Z}[\pi]}(\mathbb{Z}^w,\mathcal{D}_*)\cong H_3(P_2(P);\mathbb{Z}^w)\cong\mathbb{Z}$ (where $\mathbb{T}or$ denotes hyperhomology), and the augmentation then determines a class in $H_3(\pi;\mathbb{Z}^w)$ (up to sign).
 Can these connections be made more explicit?
-Is there a natural homomorphism from $H^3(\pi;\overline{H^1(\pi;\mathbb{Z}[\pi])})$ to $H_3(\pi;Z^w)$?
+Is there a natural homomorphism from $H^3(\pi;\overline{H^1(\pi;\mathbb{Z}[\pi])})$ to $H_3(\pi;\mathbb{Z}^w)$?

-If $P$ is a 3-manifold which is the connected sum of a 3-manifold whose fundamental group is free of rank $r$ with $s\geq 1$ aspherical 3-manifolds then $\pi_2 (P)$ is a finitely generated free $\mathbb{Z}[\pi]$-module of rank $r+s-1$ [Sw73].
-We shall give a direct homological argument that applies for $PD_3 $-spaces with torsion free fundamental group, and we shall also compute $H^2 (P;\pi_2(P))$ for such spaces.
-(This cohomology group arises in studying homotopy classes of self homotopy equivalences of $P$ [HL74].)
+If $P$ is an orientable 3-manifold which is the connected sum of a 3-manifold whose fundamental group is free of rank $r$ with $s\geq 1$ aspherical 3-manifolds then $\pi_2 (P)$ is a finitely generated free $\mathbb{Z}[\pi]$-module of rank $r+s-1$ \cite{[Sw73]}.
+We shall give a direct homological argument that applies for $PD_3 $-spaces with torsion-free fundamental group, and we shall also compute $H^2 (P;\pi_2(P))$ for such spaces.
+(This cohomology group arises in studying homotopy classes of self homotopy equivalences of $P$ \cite{[HL74]}.)